microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/intune-rbac-deviceandappmanagementroledefinition-update.md

 ---
 title: "Update deviceAndAppManagementRoleDefinition"
-description: "Update the properties of a deviceAndAppManagementRoleDefinition object."
+description: "Update the properties of a deviceAndAppManagementRoleDefinition object."author: "tfitzmac"
 ---

 # Update deviceAndAppManagementRoleDefinition